-Students can receive undergraduate marketing training through a Bachelor of Business Administration (BBA) program with a marketing concentration or a Bachelor of Science (B.S.) in Marketing program.
+Students who are interested in marketing can receive undergraduate marketing training through a Bachelor of Business Administration (BBA) program with a marketing concentration or a Bachelor of Science (BS) in Marketing program.
 Students in both programs examine consumer behavior and learn how to implement the principles of effective selling, helping businesses make strategic decisions on product development and pricing.
 Students also discover promotion tactics to meet the needs of customers and ensure businesses make a profit.
-BBA programs tend to include more core business coursework than B.S. programs.
+BBA programs tend to include more core business coursework than BS programs.
 Some programs include fieldwork in addition to classroom training.

-Marketing bachelor's degree programs are often available in a traditional classroom or online.
-Individuals interested in the online programs use online course management systems, like Blackboard, to turn in assignments and communicate with their professors and other students.
-To enter a bachelor's degree program, individuals must have at least a high school diploma or its GED equivalent.
+Marketing bachelor's degree programs are often available in traditional classrooms or online.
+Individuals interested in the online programs use online course management systems, such as Blackboard, to turn in assignments and communicate with professors and peers.
+To enter a four-year bachelor's degree program, individuals must have at least a high school diploma or GED.

-A 4-year Bachelor of Science in Marketing program includes general business courses as well as basic instruction in advertising, e-marketing, management, copywriting and entrepreneurship.
-Students learn about demographics and how they're used to determine marketing strategies.
+Students receive basic instruction in advertising, e-marketing, management, copywriting and entrepreneurship.
+They also learn about demographics and how they're used to determine marketing strategies.
 Programs usually require students to complete a capstone experience, which often involves a team project.
 Additional areas of study can include: